- David Dobkin

 Mann has a few impressive scenes, breaking down as her husband exhibits behavior more akin to Mitch; these range from hilariously confused to genuinely dramatic.
 Olivia Wilde takes a major supporting role as Dave’s assistant, who is the target of much cringey sexual harassment as Mitch takes over Dave’s office.
 Alan Arkin appears as Mitch’s estranged father, who seeks out Dave’s advice on how to talk to his son, never realizing it’s his son who’s giving him the advice.
 But the talent behind the camera is just as evident as those onscreen.
 Director David Dobkin (The Wedding Crashers) and his editors Lee Haxall and Greg Hayden make nimble cuts for prime comic timing, one of this film’s best elements.
 The back-and-forth banter and raunchy jabs between Bateman and Reynolds never cease and almost feel improvised, a sign of both a good script (by The Hangover writers Jon Lucas and Scott Moore) and a strong on-set improvisational rapport between performers.

 But beware, audiences should take the R-rating very seriously, more so even than this summer’s The Hangover Part 2 or Horrible Bosses.
 Although it’s never mean-spirited, unlike some similarly-toned comedies of late, The Change-Up can be exhaustively blue, even repugnant.
 This is a crowd-pleaser of the grotesque order, feeding so-called commercial cinema bottom-dwellers hearty doses of “adult” language, drug use, sexually explicit situations, and potty humor.
 For some, this description may be a major deterrent, and no doubt those who think as much will find it childish and tactless.
-But there’s an audience that will go bananas over such a low-effort comedy, only if they’re in the mood for shock-based and offensive humor.
+There’s an audience that will go bananas over such a low-effort comedy, but only if they’re in the mood for shock-based and intentionally offensive humor.
 Best of all, unlike most comedies these days, the overplayed trailer barely begins to spoil the film’s best laughs.
 And so, put aside your reservations toward the lame body-swap premise, which undoubtedly even the filmmakers must know is foolish, and enjoy its two hilarious performances.